friendsofagape/mt2414docs/source/index.html.md

 ## Get source text list
 To get the list of available source languages *with the versions name*, a user can call the api `/get_languages`.
 In response, the server will return the list of language iso codes and the corresponding version names paired as a list.

+If the server couldn't find any text matching the language-version name, the response will be `{"success":false, "message":"No Languages"}`.

 ```shell